Taras-910/resume021/README.md

 The task is:
 Build a vacancies search, choice and store in dataBase, which are filling from public resources The most popular IT resources were selected:
-# Djinni, HH, Habr, LinkedIn, Robota, Work, Yandex
+# Djinni, Recruitika, Work
 All query statistics (updates, filtering, voting) are stored in the database

-2 types of users: admin and regular users
+2 types of users: ADMIN and USER
 Admin can input/delete/update/get a resumes and users, reload DB by every reques (language, workplace, level)

 Users can control own profile, get a resumes, input/delete/update only one own resume,